zamdzhiev/Qimaera/README.md

 Visualize circuits :

- * `draw`           : Draw a circuit in the terminal
+ * `draw`           : Draw a circuit in the terminal.
- * `exportToQiskit` : Export a circuit to Qiskit code for a graphical rendering
+ * `exportToQiskit` : Export a circuit to Qiskit code for a graphical rendering.

 This file also provides some function to compute the number of gates and the depth of a circuit.